Matt-Jones-Developer/Portfolio/README.md

 ![This is a video](https://e1.pcloud.link/publink/show?code=XZU8fYZEKmfYgAKWIpmU7wPOCJv7Rg7J25k)

-## Acceptance Criteria

-I have met and exceeded the Acceptance Criteria by completing the following:

-When the page is loaded the page presents your name, a recent photo or avatar, and links to sections about you, your work, and how to contact you: DONE

-When one of the links in the navigation is clicked then the UI scrolls to the corresponding section: DONE

-When viewing the section about your work then the section contains titled images of your applications: DONE

-When presented with the your first application then that application's image should be larger in size than the others: DONE

-When images of the applications are clicked then the user is taken to that deployed application:

-*I am not sure if that's possible?
-I researched but found nothing.
-I tagged the text descriptions on each image as anchors.
-I hope this is acceptable.*

-When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport: DONE

 ## Design & Features

 When I first set out in designing this portfolio I had many complicated ideas and revised my design several times.